etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/Troubleshooting.md

 * when python process terminated with "killed" message
 * when you meet the "ModuleNotFoundError: No module named "libsalt" "
 * when you meet the sudden disconnection from the SSH session with the message: “client_loop: send disconnect: Broken pipe”
+* when you meet the "_pickle.UnpicklingError: pickle data was truncated" error
 * When tensorboard does not work
 * when the simulation/learning is too slow
 * when training time becomes longer